 The purpose of the event is to connect professionals with skilled volunteer projects as well as Board and Committee roles with local community organisations.

-During the night over 30 community organisations pitch their skilled volunteer projects or roles to approx. 100 local professionals.
+During the night, community organisations pitch their skilled volunteer projects or roles to local professionals.

 Testimonials from community organisations

 "The Skilled Volunteer Meet - where we met skilled volunteer David - could not have come at a better time for us.
 In developing our communications and marketing strategy, we identified the need for more high quality images to use in social media and for our new website and marketing material.
 After delivering a pitch to the professionals in the room, I was approached by photographer David who was keen to offer his skills to meet this need.